kubernetes/enhancements/keps/sig-storage/4650-stateful-set-update-claim-template/README.md

 We're running a CI/CD system and the end-to-end automation is desired.
-To expand the volumes managed by a StatefulSet, we can just use the same pipeline that we are already using to updating the Pod.
+To expand the volumes managed by a StatefulSet, we can just use the same pipeline that we are already using to update the Pod.
 All the test, review, approval, and rollback process can be reused.

 #### Story 2: Migrating Between Storage Providers